UberNick/360iDev2018/MakingAnalyticsInteresting.md

 They iterate a lot.
 They had over 100 different **unique** mockups.
 Looked at every little thing like deciding between using text for labels vs icons.

+One basic core question that informed their final design.
+Users either asked directly or hinted at:

-Question #1 to answer: Am I doing better or worse?
-Then by how much.
+\#1 Am I doing better or worse?

+\#2 By how much? (actual number)

 ### And We Animated